AyorindeTayo/LLM-Chat-Bot-design/README.md

 ```

-- Running the Server
-  Type on your terminal, and run the server using this one simple command:

 - Cd to Folder
 - Note, before running the app,  Replace 'YOUR_API_KEY' with your actual OpenAI API key to run the code.
 This setup will enable the model to maintain conversation continuity